ichiragkumar/monad/BACKEND_API_SPECIFICATION.md

 {
   "walletAddress": "0x...",
   "signature": "0x...", // EIP-712 signature for authentication
-  "message": "Sign in to MonadPay...",
+  "message": "Sign in to PayMint...",
   "timestamp": 1234567890
 }
 ```